The What, Why, and How of an Accountability Buddy

 You can find more of his work here.

-If you want to learn more about applying Agile to your life:
+Learn more about applying Agile to your life:

 1. Could you please elaborate on the how?
 That section tells us what traits people appreciate in their accountability buddies, but it does not tell us how to be an accountability buddy.